 Deciding on a personal training business name is a big step toward branching out on your own.
 Not only is your name your identity in the fitness industry, but choosing one makes your business feel real as it comes together.

-The possibilities for your PT business name are seemingly endless, so where should you begin?
-As always, My PT Hub has you covered.
+The possibilities for your personal training business name are seemingly endless, so where should you begin?
+As always, My PT Hub has you covered for fitness brand name ideas.

 Sometimes, fitness business newbies make the mistake of thinking their business name isn’t essential.
 Your success will depend on getting clients and helping them achieve results, right?
 And you probably already have some clients who will follow you to your new business, so does the name really matter that much?